Where to find old maps of your area online

-The subscription site is gradually adding to its collection of old maps from the Lloyd George Domesday Survey of 1910.
-It also has a growing collection of Tithe maps and a clever map viewer that lets you search by address and see maps of where your ancestors lived from a variety of periods.
+The subscription site has a large and growing collection of old maps from the Lloyd George Domesday Survey of 1910.
+It also boasts the only national collection of Tithe maps and a clever map viewer that lets you search by address and see maps of where your ancestors lived from a variety of periods.
 The site has also started adding images of places pinned to maps.

-Explore a wide range of old maps from across the South-West from Devon up to Gloucestershire with this interactive website.
-A similar site is also available for Worcester.
+Explore a wide range of old maps of Bristol.
+A similar site is available for Worcester.

-This history of maps is maintained by Tony Campbell, former map librarian at the British Library, and has advice for family historians.
+This history of maps is maintained by Tony Campbell, former map librarian at the British Library.
+Although the site doesn't contain any maps, it has plenty of excellent advice for family historians.

 Here you can search approximately 700 tithe maps covering about 85 per cent of the county, alongside enclosure maps, Ordnance Survey charts and aerial photographs.

-All sorts of old maps and plans are available here, which you can search by place name or postcode or just by clicking the map.
+All sorts of old maps and plans of Scotland are available here, which you can search by place name or postcode or just by clicking the map.

 This site also allows you to explore the output from the GB1900 project, and get to grips with various old maps going back to 1805.